Southern Football League (South Australia): Mail Medal

 Each season the Mail Medal is awarded to the player adjudged the Fairest and Most Brilliant by the umpires on a 3-2-1 match voting system.
 The Mail Medal is named after the Sunday Mail newspaper.

 Ken Donne Medal

-The Ken Donne Medal was the equivalent medal awarded for the Division 2 competition between 1977-2001.
+The Ken Donne Medal was the equivalent medal awarded for the Division 2 competition between 1977 and 2001.

 125 Year Celebrations

 125 Year Team

 To celebrate the 125th season of the SFL, the "SFL 125 Year Team" was named in 2011.

 Greatest Exports Team

 Along with the 125 Year Team, the SFL also announced a team of their "Greatest Exports", a collection of players that had previously played in the SFL but had gone on to achieve at a higher level.
 One player, Hendrick "Taffy" Waye was selected in both the 125 Year Team and the Greatest Exports Team.